The theme of this year's IASSIST conference was “Data by Design: Building a Sustainable Data Culture”.

 About the conference

 The conference theme, “Data by Design: Building a Sustainable Data Culture”, emphasizes two core values embedded in the culture of Gothenburg and Sweden: design and sustainability.
-We invite you to explore these topics further and discuss what they could mean to data communities.
+This conference provided an opportunity for delegates to discuss these topics further and what they could mean to data communities.
 As a member of IASSIST, you are already part of at least one data community.
 Your other data communities may be across departments, within organizations, or among groups in different countries.
 How are these groups helping design a culture of practices around data that will persist across organizations and over time?

 The conference programme can be found on the IASSIST conference website.